steelexu/RoboND_mapping/report.md

 slam_rtab.sh  integrating all these launch file, afford to start the mapping environment

-whole setup tf tree is here, also see the docs/frames.pdf
+whole setup tf tree is here,
 ![tf-tree][tf-tree-img]

+also see the docs/frames.pdf, by "rosrun tf view_frames"

+![slam-frame][frame-img]

 #### trouble shooting